Our Guide to the Plaza Premium Lounge in Toronto (Terminal 3, Transborder)

 Image source: Plaza Premium Lounge

-It’s easy to get the entire lay of the lounge by standing in the doorway.
+It's easy to get the entire lay of the lounge by standing in the doorway.
 To the right is the dining area, with about 30 seats at marble counters and metal cafeteria tables.
-To the left is a score of sofa chairs with lamps, side tables, outlets, and charging stations.
+To the left is a collection of sofa chairs with lamps, side tables, outlets, and charging stations.

 Dining